FredrikLandstrom/node-omnibus/README.md

 ### .getAttributes()

-Returns the current set attributes for the connetion.
+Returns the current set attributes for the connection.

 ```javascript
 // fetch the connection attributes